HudsonGageTaylor/compile/README.md

 # All-In-One Compiler For Windows!
-### Setup
+### MinGW Setup
-Before running the program, make sure MinGW is installed.
-Download the official .exe [from here.](https://sourceforge.net/projects/mingw-w64/)  Proceed with the installation until you get an install screen similar to this:
+Download the official minimalist .exe [from here.](https://sourceforge.net/projects/mingw/files/latest/download)  Proceed with the installation until you get an install screen similar to this:

 ![Banner](screen1.jpg)

 Then select these tools for installation:

-mingw32-base
-mingw32-gcc-fortran
-mingw32-gcc-g++
+**mingw32-base**
+**mingw32-gcc-fortran**
+**mingw32-gcc-g++**

 Once done, hit install and wait!

+Once the installation is finished, go to the Windows search bar and type "Environment Variables" and select **Edit the system environment variables.**
 ### Languages supported (from v1):
 C++ (.cpp)
 C (.c)